Kevin Manion

 Kevin Raymond Manion (born June 24, 1972), nicknamed Bono, is an American NASCAR crew chief for Spire Motorsports in the NASCAR Craftsman Truck Series.
 He is a two-time consecutive NASCAR Xfinity Series championship-winning crew chief and the 2010 Daytona 500 and 2010 Brickyard 400-winning crew chief.

 Early life

 Manion was born in Boylston, Massachusetts.
 He helped Bobby Fuller in the NASCAR Winston Modified Series at the age of 14.
 His first job was cleaning the car plus general mechanic work.
 Eventually he was promoted to tire changer.
 Between 1988 and 1992 he worked as a crew chief for Chris Woods on Late Models at Riverside Park in Agawam, Massachusetts.

 Manion became the crew chief at Sheba Racing in Hudson, Massachusetts in 1993.
 His team worked a Modified car for Jeff Fuller and Steve Park.
-Tommy Baldwin became the crew chief in 1993 and Manion became his main man.
+Tommy Baldwin Jr. became the crew chief in 1993 and Manion became his main man.
 Steve Park, the team's driver, missed the 1993 championship by just three points.